wulffern/cicsim/README.md

 - Python > 3.6.6

-# Getting started:

-## Know what python you're running
+# Know what python you're running

 Python is great, however, python exists in many different versions, and you can never trust that the right version is installed on the system that you're going